Warrior (band): History

 In 2001, Warrior returned with The Code of Life on Reality Entertainment/Nuclear Blast, the band's first album not to feature Parramore McCarty on vocals who had declined to take part in the recording.
 His replacement was Rob Rock.
 Rock and Floyd were joined by guitarist Mick Perez, bassist Simon Oliver, and drummer Dave DuCey.
 The album featured a number of notable writing contributions: Roy Z co-wrote the album opener "Day of Reckoning" while Bruce Dickinson is credited on "We Are One."
 Dickinson's The Chemical Wedding touring guitarist, Richard Carrette, co-authored and played lead guitar on "The Endless Beginning."
 Even though the album earned some of the best reviews in the band's career, The Code of Life was not supported with any gigs or touring.

 With Rob Rock away on his fledgling solo career, Warrior was once again in need of a vocalist for their next album.
 At the suggestion of the band's co-producer, Warren Croyle, Marc Storace was included on 2004's The Wars of Gods and Men.
 Storace flew to Los Angeles where he recorded all his vocal tracks at Floyd's San Fernando Valley studio.
-Godhead guitarist Jason Miller contributed additional lead guitars as Mick Perez had retired from music.
+Godhead guitarist Jason Miller contributed additional lead guitars.
 The album also marked the debut of new bassist Rob Farr, a bandmate of drummer Dave DuCey in National Dust.
 Again, the album was not supported by any live work and Warrior remained strictly a Joe Floyd studio project.

-In 2008, Floyd once again reunited with original vocalist Parramore McCarty who brought along San Diego-based guitarist AC Alexander, with Farr and DuCey remaining on board on bass and drums, respectively.
+In 2008, Floyd once again reunited with original vocalist Parramore McCarty who brought along San Diego–based guitarist AC Alexander, with Farr and DuCey remaining on board on bass and drums, respectively.
 The band played their first live show in nearly a decade in April 2008 in San Diego.
 As of 2009, Warrior have markedly stepped up their live profile, playing their first show in over a decade for Hollywood Sheriff Productions on February 28, 2009, at the Key Club on the Sunset Strip for the DC4 record release show.
 Warrior also played their first European show in over a decade at the Bang Your Head!!! festival in Germany as well making an appearance at Rocklahoma 2009.

 The band recorded a cover of "Neon Knights" for the 2010 Neon Knights – A Tribute to Black Sabbath release on Reality Entertainment, before parting ways with McCarty once again.
 With guitarist AC Alexander also joining Lizzy Borden in the summer of 2010, Warrior activities came to a crawl until the band briefly re-emerged in 2014 when they made an appearance at Germany's Keep It True XVII festival, fronted by Sean Peck of Cage.